Funding opportunity

 Current co-funding arrangements via international lead agency agreements with individual research councils, do not apply to this pilot funding opportunity.

-UKRI will make minimal checks on eligibility at the outline submission stage of this scheme (lead organisation only).
+We will make minimal checks on eligibility at the outline submission stage of this scheme (lead organisation only).
 It is the responsibility of the UK lead research organisation to check eligibility of all collaborating organisations (UK and international) and the eligibility of individuals for their proposed roles.
 Applications submitted with ineligible applicants could be at risk of being rejected at the full stage.

 Person eligibility and grant roles

 You can apply as an individual or team, from a single organisation or across a number of organisations.
-For teams with multiple organisations involved, the organisation of the project lead should submit the application, and it will count towards that lead organisation’s allocation of applications that they are permitted to submit (see the ‘What we are looking for’ section for further details).
+For teams with multiple organisations involved, the organisation of the project lead should submit the application, and it will count towards that lead organisation’s allocation of applications that they are permitted to submit.
+See the ‘What we are looking for’ section for further details.

 UKRI has introduced new role types for funding opportunities being run on the new UKRI Funding Service.

 For full details, visit Eligibility as an individual and guidance on role eligibility, responsibilities and costings.
-For specific eligibility rules for this scheme, refer to the CRCRM round 2 – Guidance for applicants and research organisations document.

 You may be involved in any number of applications provided you have the capacity to meet these commitments.
 You may be the project lead on only one application to this round of the pilot scheme.